Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

-In each state, the nodes in the game tree can be controlled by different parties, or by neither party, e.g., when a supermajority is required to adopt a plan and neither party has supermajority control.
+In each state, the nodes in the game tree can be controlled by different parties, or by neither party (e.g., when a supermajority is required to adopt a plan and neither party has supermajority control).
 Any split-control nodes, as well as a node for state court action, are considered moves by nature.
+Moves at one node do not affect the set of actions available at other nodes.
 Some nodes involve discrete choices such as whether to veto a plan or not, others are labeled ``choose bias,'' meaning that the player at that node draws a plan with a chosen amount of partisan bias favoring either party.
-This bias is exactly the utility to the party of the chosen plan: a plan with bias \(x\) is worth \(x\) to the Republicans and \(-x\) to the Democrats.
+This bias is exactly the utility for the party of the chosen plan: a plan with bias \(x\) is worth \(x\) to the Republicans and \(-x\) to the Democrats.
 We need not quantify exactly what the utility measure is as a function of a specific plan chosen; it suffices to let the parties try to maximize an abstract univariate measure of partisan bias.
 We let the bias score range from \(-4\), indicating a maximum Democratic advantage, to \(+4\), indicating a maximum Republican advantage.

-For concreteness, consider the case of redistricting in Alabama, as described earlier.
-The first move belongs to the Republican party, which controls the state legislature.
+For concreteness, consider the case of redistricting in Oregon.
+In 2020, the first move belonged to the Democratic controlled legislature.
 It has to pick the amount of partisan bias \(-4<x<4\) in the plan that it adopts.
-If this plan is ultimately the final enacted plan, the Republicans receive utility \(x\) and the Democrats receive utility \(-x\).
-The second move also belongs to the Republican party, which controls the governorship.
-The party must decide whether or not to veto the adopted plan; if it does, there is a second round of drawing and vetoing by the legislature and governor (controlled by Republicans).
+If this plan is ultimately the final enacted plan, Republicans receive utility \(x\) and Democrats receive utility \(-x\).
+If the legislature fails to adopt a plan, the first stalemate move in Oregon belongs to a nonpartisan commission.